 \subsection{Lens models}

-In Table \ref{table:lens_models} we briefly summarize the main properties of the 11 lens models explored in this work, M1 to M11, as well as the principal figures of merit adopted to quantify their goodness.
-We first explored models (M1 to M4) comprising one extended or cluster-scale dark matter halo, then we added a second one (models M5 to M8).
-We also studied the impact of the inclusion (models M2, M4, M6, and M8) or exclusion (models M1, M3, M5, and M7) of an external shear term, as well as the removal of the BCG from the scaling relations (models M3, M4, M7, and M8).
-As shown in Table \ref{table:lens_models}, the inclusion of an external shear term does help to increase significantly the accuracy of the models, by reducing the mean scatter between the observed and model-predicted positions of the multiple images by about $\ang{;;0.1}$.
+In Table \ref{table:lens_models} we briefly summarise the main properties of the 11 lens models explored in this work, M1 to M11, as well as the principal figures of merit adopted to quantify their goodness.
+We first explored models comprising one extended or cluster-scale dark matter halo (M1 to M4), and then we added a second halo (models M5 to M8).
+We also studied the impact of the inclusion (models M2, M4, M6, and M8) or exclusion (models M1, M3, M5, and M7) of an external shear term as well as the removal of the BCG from the scaling relations (models M3, M4, M7, and M8).
+As shown in Table \ref{table:lens_models}, the inclusion of an external shear term helps increase the accuracy of the models significantly by reducing the mean scatter between the observed and model-predicted positions of the multiple images by about $\ang{;;0.1}$.
 The exclusion of the BCG from the scaling relations does not seem to critically affect the figures of merit adopted in this work.
-Despite being the model with the lowest $\Delta_\mathrm{RMS}$ and highest value of the evidence, M6 predicts the second extended dark matter halo to lie approximately $50''$ north-west to the BCG, in a region without any concentration of galaxies.
+Despite being the model with the lowest $\Delta_\mathrm{RMS}$ and highest value of the evidence, M6 predicts the second extended dark matter halo as lying approximately $50''$ north-west of the BCG in a region without any concentration of galaxies.
 Moreover, this second halo is predicted to lie in projection close to galaxy G29 (MUSE ID 29, see Fig. \ref{fig:image} and Table \ref{tab:specmems1}), which is surrounded by the elongated arc where the families 3, 31, and 32 of multiple images are observed.
 Furthermore, model M6 predicts for the second extended dark matter halo a velocity dispersion value more consistent with that of a cluster member (roughly $300\,\kms$).